Civil Defence Auxiliary Unit: Service & Deployment

 CDAU is not an independent unit but placed subordinate to the different line units.
 Senior Officers (Lieutenant & Above) and Junior Officers (Senior Warrant Officer & Below) serve at least 24 and 16 hours respectively per month.
 They are required to serve a minimum of 2 hours per duty.
 Former SCDF regulars and national servicemen are given their last-held rank subject to approval.
 Those who are not previously served in SCDF will start with the corporal rank.
 Like the regulars and NS men, CDAU officers are rewarded similarly for their respective IPPT results.
 CDAU officers are also eligible for commendations and service medals awarded to their regular counterparts.
 With effect from November 2016, the hourly allowance increase from $3.60 to $4.60 meant to offset out-of-pocket expenses such as transport and food.
 As a result of the home team unified rank structure and scheme started in July 2016, new CDAU officers will start off as SGT 1 from July 2017 onwards.
 Most of the existing CDAU officers holding corporal rank will be emplaced to SGT 1 similarly.

 CDAU officers can remain active in service as long as he is medically fit, up to the age of 50 for junior officers or 55 for Senior Officers.
 As CDAU follows SCDF rank structure, auxiliary officers must meet the stringent requirement as their regular counterparts to be eligible for career progression.
 Similarly to their regular counterpart, CDAUs must clear their annual IPPTs and other mandatory tests required for the respective vocations.
 Duty in CDAU are not counted as part of reservist liability.
 CDAU members are also trained in SG Secure initiatives from 2016 onwards.

 Attire

 Auxiliary officers are issued with either the working or field dress, similar to that of ordinary SCDF officers, to suit their working conditions.
 Auxiliary officers uses identical equipment with their regular counterparts.
-Currently, only the difference in epaulette distinguish between ordinary SCDF officers and Auxiliary officers.
-Auxiliary Officers are allowed to don the respective SCDF decoration identical to their regular counterparts whenever qualified.

-From April 2014 onwards, CDAU Officers don the similar epaulette as SCDF Officers.
-CDAU Officers are distinguish by a badge pinned on the top right breast pocket.
+CDAU Officers are distinguish by an identification badge pinned on the top right breast pocket to differentiate them from regular and NS personnel.